-Proposals should demonstrate that for the lifetime of the proposal:
+Proposals should demonstrate for the lifetime of the proposal that:

-1. they are resilient to the effects of climate change, and
+- they are resilient to the effects of climate change

-2. they will not have a significant adverse impact upon climate change adaptation measures elsewhere
+- they will not have a significant adverse impact upon climate change adaptation measures elsewhere.

 - Proposals should show that they are resilient to the direct and indirect effects of climate change during the installation, operation, maintenance and decomissioning phases.

-- Proposals should avoid causing an adverse impact upon climate change adaptation measures elsewhere.
-If it is not possible to avoid an adverse significant impact, proposals may include (but not limited to) adjusting the area used or the times of the day or year when activities are operating, moving the activity or providing support for new activities that generate similar social benefits.
+- Proposals should avoid adverse impacts upon climate change adaptation measures .
+If it is not possible to avoid an adverse significant impact, proposals may include (but are not limited to) adjusting the area used, the times of the day or year when activities are operating, moving the activity or providing support for new activities that generate similar social and environmental benefits.

-- Proposals (but not limited to) structures such as coastal defences or outfalls, natural processes such as sediment regimes or habitats should be considered when assessing the impacts from the proposal on climate change adaptation.
+- Proposals such as (but not limited to), structures such as coastal defences or outfalls and natural processes such as sediment regimes or habitats and their role in managing climate change should be considered when assessing the impacts from the proposal on climate change adaptation.

 - It may be benefical to use the following when developing proposals: